Stiffnessometer, a magnetic-field-free superconducting stiffness meter and its application: Experimental setup

+where $r$ is the distance from the center of the coil, and ${\Phi _{ic}}$ is the flux produced by the inner-coil.
+To check the validity of this expression in our case we calculated numerically the magnetic field $B_z$ and vector potential $A_{\varphi}$ (in the Coulomb gauge) produced by the inner-coil as a function of $r$ and $z$.
+This coil is $60$~mm long, has inner diameter (I.D.) of $0.54$~mm, outer diameter (O.D.) of $0.8$~mm, $2$ layers, and $1940$ turns in total.
+The measured LSCO ring has an I.D. $1.0$~mm, O.D. $2.5$~mm, and height ($h$) of $1.0$~mm.
+Fig.~\ref{BandAvsr} shows the result of the calculations.
+The approximation of an infinite coil, presented by the dashed-doted green line, is perfect for our ring size and even for much larger rings.
+The calculation also shows that the strongest field just outside of the inner-coil is $10^{4}$ times smaller than the field at its center.

+The sample is grown using Optical Floating Zone Furnace.
+It is oriented using x-ray Laue camera and cut to plates and then into a ring shape using ELAS Master femto-second laser cutter.
+The ring's plane is the CuO$_2$ plane of the sample.
+After cutting, the sample is annealed at 850 C$^\circ$ for 120 hours in argon atmosphere.

-The gradiometer is connected to a superconducting quantum interference device (SQUID).
-The output voltage $V$ of the device is proportional to the difference between flux threading the different loops of the gradiometer.
-We record $V(z)$ as the relative distance between the gradiometer and the ring changes when the ring and inner-coil move.
+The measurements are done in two different detection methods.
+(I) DC scan mode, where we record the SQUID's output voltage $V(z)$ while the relative distance between the gradiometer and the ring changes when the ring and inner-coil move.
+The DC mode allows detection of the contribution from the inner-coil as well, since the entire coil can be pulled out of the gradiometer.
 Our gradiometer detects magnetic moments within a range of $15$~mm on each side of its center.
 This sets the length of our inner-coils.
-It allows us to detect contribution from the ring while minimizing contribution from the ends of the inner-coil.
+When measuring over a wide temperature range, detection of the inner-coil contribution is important in order to determine the flux it generates at each temperature.
+(II) VSM mode, where the ring vibrates around the center of the gradiometer.
+In this mode the coil does not contribute to the signal.
+The VSM mode is fast and allows fine temperature scans without the need to achieve temperature stability at each measuring point.

+There is a risk that field generated in the inner-coil leaks since no coil is infinitely long or perfect.
+To overcome this leak, a main coil, also shown in Fig.~\ref{fig:setup}(a), acts as a shim to cancel the field on the ring when it is at the gradiometer center.
+In the Cryogenic SQUID the main-coil has a field resolution of $0.1$~$\mu$T. The Ultra-low field (ULF) capability of MPMS3 allows for field cancellation down to $0.3$~$\mu$T. Therefore, we can keep the field on the ring as low as $0.1$~$\mu$T when needed.